Free, confidential and available 24/7, all year round

 Multilingual and a wide choice of contact methods

 The SeafarerHelp team speaks a wide range of languages including Filipino, Russian, Hindi, Chinese, Spanish and Arabic.
-The helpline can be contacted via a number of different methods including telephone (with a callback option), e-mail, Live Chat and WhatsApp (all contact details can be found at the bottom of this page).
+The helpline can be contacted via a number of different methods including telephone (with a callback option), e-mail, Live Chat and WhatsApp.

 Whatever the problem, we will do our best to help